yussufsh/deploy-ibm-cloud-private/docs/deploy-openstack-terraform.md

   Terraform) to all of the nodes; e.g., you can [**ssh-keygen -t rsa**] to create this from a Linux or macOS workstation (this will be referenced in the subsequent step when you're updating **variables.tf**).
-* Your image should have a default user (often `ubuntu` for Ubuntu, 'root' for Redhat) that has sudo (root) access in order to provision the install (configured via **variables.tf**).
+* Your image should have a default user (typically `ubuntu` for Ubuntu, 'root' for Redhat) that has sudo (root) access in order to provision the install (configured via **variables.tf**).
 * Edit the contents of **variables.tf** to align with your OpenStack